- While Wisconsin has not opted to expand Medicaid under the ACA, there is no coverage gap in the state.

 of Federal Poverty Level

-Former Governor Scott Walker, who was opposed to the ACA, opted not to accept federal funding for Wisconsin Medicaid expansion under the ACA, in part because he was concerned that the federal government would not keep its promise to continue to pay at least 90 percent of the cost.
-But because Wisconsin has not expanded Medicaid, the state is only receiving its regular federal match rate of 58.5 percent, and the state is paying the rest (the federal matching rate has been temporarily increased by federal legislation, in order to address the COVID-19 pandemic).
-If the state were to expand Medicaid to cover adults earning up to 138 percent of the poverty level, the federal government would pay 90 percent of the cost of covering able-bodied, childless adults.
+Former Governor Scott Walker, who was opposed to the ACA, opted not to accept federal funding for Wisconsin Medicaid expansion under the ACA, in part because he was concerned that the federal government would not keep its promise to continue to pay at least 90% of the cost.
+But because Wisconsin has not expanded Medicaid, the state is only receiving its regular federal match rate of 59.36%, and the state is paying the rest (the federal matching rate has been temporarily increased by federal legislation, in order to address the COVID-19 pandemic; Wisconsin’s federal Medicaid funding has been increased to 65.56% during the pandemic).
+If the state were to expand Medicaid to cover adults earning up to 138% of the poverty level, the federal government would pay 90% of the cost of covering able-bodied, childless adults.

-A 2020 analysis by the Robert Wood Johnson Foundation estimates that 120,000 people would gain access to Medicaid if the state were to accept federal funding to fully expand coverage, and that the state’s uninsured rate would drop by 16 percent.
-And because Wisconsin is currently covering adults with income up to the poverty level under the state’s regular state/federal funding split, Wisconsin is the only non-expansion state that would see a direct drop in state spending by expanding Medicaid (since the federal government would start to pay 90 percent of the cost of covering the entire Medicaid expansion population, including non-disabled adults with income under the poverty level who are already covered under the state’s non-expansion approach).
+A 2020 analysis by the Robert Wood Johnson Foundation estimated that 120,000 people would gain access to Medicaid if the state were to accept federal funding to fully expand coverage, and that the state’s uninsured rate would drop by 16%.
+And because Wisconsin is currently covering adults with income up to the poverty level under the state’s regular state/federal funding split, Wisconsin is the only non-expansion state that would see a direct reduction in state spending by expanding Medicaid (since the federal government would start to pay 90% of the cost of covering the entire Medicaid expansion population, including non-disabled adults with income under the poverty level who are already covered under the state’s non-expansion approach).

 Wisconsin has not accepted federal Medicaid expansion